Content Missing From the Web

-The online directories are extensive, but the ones I’ve seen don’t say where they get their information and many of their listings appear to be old to the point of being out of date.
+The online directories are extensive, but the ones I’ve seen don’t say where they get their information and many of their listings appear to be old and wrong.
 They often list relationships among people, which helps in identifying whether someone with a common name is who you want, but I can’t tell whether new listings are included.
-While many paper phone books include editorial closing dates, the dates as of when the listings were up to date, but I have not seen such dates in the online directories.
+While many paper phone books include editorial closing dates, the dates as of when the listings were up to date, I have not seen such dates in the online directories.

 Why are numbers missing and outdated?
 I don’t know, but I have a guess.
 The phone company with the customers is glad to provide the information to the directory websites, but wants a nice piece of change for the data and updates.
 The online companies all think it is too pricey.
 No deal.

 Older People’s Interests

 Older people have interests and perspectives, but are less comfortable using computers when they don’t need to.
 Many accept email but avoid the Web.